KeckObservatory/mKTL/doc/example/get.rst

     >>> current
     True

-If the item represents a bulk value the returned reference will not be a Python dictionary, it will be a numpy array.
-If no value is availble the current value could simply be ``None``.
+If the item represents a bulk value the returned reference will be a numpy array.
+If no value is availble the current value will be ``None``.

 Full example